madhuraut/MS331_Age-of-Ultron/Action_Recognition/README.md

 Deep Learning Model: cmu (pretrained on COCO dataset)
  Input: image (frame)
  Number of layers: 101
- Output: skeleton is marked on the image
+ Output: skeleton is marked on the image (Positions of skeletal joints)

 ### Tracking
 It is used for tracking each person.